Burden in Henselian Valued Fields: Abstract

 \section{Abstract}

 In the spirit of the Ax-Kochen-Ershov principle, we show that in certain cases the burden of a Henselian valued field can be computed in terms of the burden of its residue field and that of its value group.
-To do so, we first see that the burden of such a field is equal to the burden of its $\RV$-sort.
-These results are generalizations of Chernikov and Simon's work in \cite{CS19}.
+To do so, we first see that the burden of such a field is equal to the burden of its leading term structure.
+These results are generalisations of Chernikov and Simon's work in \cite{CS19}.